-10. Workout at lunchtime at your nearest fitness venue
+10. Lunchtime workouts at your nearest fitness venue

-If you want more out of your lunchtimes, then hit up your nearest fitness venue and do a class or a quick gym session.
+If you want even more out of your lunch break, then hit up your nearest fitness venue and squeeze in a class or a quick gym session.
 Even if you can only fit in 30 - 40 mins, you will feel the difference in your productivity and happiness levels.
-A lunchtime workout will reenergise you for the afternoon and get that blood pumping.
-See some of our top tips on how to workout at lunch!
+A lunchtime workout will re-energise you for the afternoon and get that blood pumping.
+See some of our top tips on how to work out at lunch!

-Spread the word of move!
-We must all keep moving despite our desk jobs.
-Life can get in the way of our workouts and health goals, but be conscious of what you’re putting your body through and strategically put aside time throughout your working day to shake things up.
-You’ll feel the difference!
-See how a multi-gym membership can help you weave activity into your life, and give it a whirl.
+Spread the word of movement!
+Life can get in the way of our workouts and health goals, but we need to be conscious of what we’re putting our bodies through and strategically put aside time throughout the working day to shake things up.
+You’ll feel the difference.

 Remember, stay active at your desk and throughout your working week - don’t be a desk potato!